elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-purpose-of-a-2x2-table-in-epidemiologic-data-analysis.md

 url: /learn/health-studies/questions/what-is-the-purpose-of-a-2x2-table-in-epidemiologic-data-analysis
 score: -1.0
 related_article1:
-    id: 163243
+    id: 163234
-    title: Why is the Population Attributable Proportion (PAR%) important for public health interventions?
+    title: >-
+        How do prevalence and incidence differ in terms of existing and new cases?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-is-the-population-attributable-proportion-par-important-for-public-health-interventions
+    url: /learn/health-studies/questions/how-do-prevalence-and-incidence-differ-in-terms-of-existing-and-new-cases
 related_article2:
-    id: 163236
+    id: 163245
+    title: >-
-    title: How is person-years of observation calculated, and why is it important in dynamic populations?
+        How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-personyears-of-observation-calculated-and-why-is-it-important-in-dynamic-populations
+    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
 related_article3:
-    id: 163286
+    id: 163336
-    title: What are the limitations of using crude rates in epidemiological studies?
+    title: >-
+        What is the relationship between prevalence, incidence rate, and disease duration?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-limitations-of-using-crude-rates-in-epidemiological-studies
+    url: /learn/health-studies/questions/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration
 related_article4:
-    id: 163065
+    id: 163079
-    title: How is a ratio different from a proportion in epidemiological studies?
+    title: >-
+        How do cause-specific and age-specific rates contribute to risk assessment?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-a-ratio-different-from-a-proportion-in-epidemiological-studies
+    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-contribute-to-risk-assessment
 related_article5:
-    id: 163343
+    id: 163235
-    title: How is the Population Attributable Proportion (PAR%) calculated, and what assumptions must be made?
+    title: >-
+        What is the relationship between prevalence, incidence rate, and disease duration?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-what-assumptions-must-be-made
+    url: /learn/health-studies/questions/what-is-the-relationship-between-prevalence-incidence-rate-and-disease-duration
 ---

 &nbsp;